wing5wong/artisan-whs-static/source/_events/2020-06-28_student-achievement-conferences.md

 Students are encouraged to attend these conferences with their parents or caregivers, so that they can get feedback first hand.

-Bookings Opened on Monday 27 July at 5.00pm.
+Bookings opened on Monday 27 July at 5.00pm.

-BOOKINGS CLOSE at 5.00pm on Tuesday 4 August, the evening before the interviews.
+Bookings closed at 5.00pm on Tuesday 4 August, the evening before the interviews.

-[BOOK AN INTERVIEW](https://www.schoolinterviews.co.nz/) (Instructions are included with the Interim Report).

-Any queries or difficulties in booking your appointment times please phone 349 0177.
+Any queries please phone 349 0177.